micmejia/bible-dump/NKJV/Joshua/Josh 11.md

 So Joshua and all the people of war with him came against them suddenly by the waters of Merom, and they attacked them.

 ###### 8
-And the Lord delivered them into the hand of Israel, who defeated them and chased them to [^b]Greater Sidon, to the [^c]Brook Misrephoth, and to the Valley of Mizpah eastward; they attacked them until they left none of them remaining.
+And the Lord delivered them into the hand of Israel, who defeated them and chased them to Greater Sidon, to the Brook Misrephoth, and to the Valley of Mizpah eastward; they attacked them until they left none of them remaining.

 ###### 9
 So Joshua did to them as the Lord had told him: he hamstrung their horses and burned their chariots with fire.